|

 Raymond "Dale" KennedyInducted November 13, 2024

 Raymond Dale Kennedy was born on April 8, 1925, in Beresford, SD, and graduated from Beresford High School in 1943.
 He worked at a California aircraft parts plant during WWII, served in the U.S. Army in Germany post-war, and briefly attended SDSU before returning to farming.
 As a young man, Dale was invited to try out for the Brooklyn Dodgers, but farm duties took priority.
 Dale played a pioneering role in bringing rural water to Lincoln County and became a charter director when the system launched in 1976.
 In 1977, Dale joined the SDARWS Board, representing South Lincoln Rural Water System.
 Serving as secretary for the South Dakota Board of Water and Natural Resources, he helped allocate state funds and shape the state water plan across three gubernatorial administrations.
 In 1987, Dale was nominated and elected as South Dakota’s director on the National Rural Water Association Board at the NRWA Annual Meeting in Charleston, SC.
-Known for his initiative and vision, Dale chaired fifty board meetings, twelve annual meetings, and many executive sessions.
+Known for his initiative and vision, Dale chaired 50 board meetings, 12 annual meetings, and numerous executive sessions.
 His volunteer advocacy in Pierre during legislative sessions was instrumental in advancing rural water initiatives.
 A friend and champion of rural water in South Dakota, Dale was known for his “political” touch – earning the playful nickname “Governor” among friends.
 Dale Kennedy passed away on October 30, 2010, leaving a legacy of dedicated service to South Dakota’s rural water community. |

 Loren PaulsenInducted November 13, 2024

 Born near Ward, South Dakota, on October 16, 1932, Loren Paulsen dedicated his life to agriculture, education, and public service.
 After graduating from South Dakota State University with a degree in agricultural education, Loren’s studies were interrupted by the Korean War.
-He enlisted in the Navy, serving with distinction in Japan.
+He enlisted in the Navy and served with distinction in Japan.
 Upon his return, Loren resumed his studies, married his wife, Lucille, and became a high school agriculture teacher, inspiring students in Elkton, Garretson, and Colman.
 Loren’s passion for leadership and public policy led him to play a pivotal role in rural water development.
-In 1971, he helped organize the Big Sioux Community Water System, serving as chairman of its first steering committee.
-He became president of the board in 1972 when the system was officially incorporated, guiding its early development.
+In 1971, he helped organize the Big Sioux Community Water System and served as chairman of its first steering committee.
+He became president of the board in 1972, when the system was officially incorporated, and guided its early development.
 Loren’s commitment to rural water extended beyond his local community.
 He was a founding figure in the South Dakota Association of Rural Water Systems, serving as its first president in 1974.
 His leadership and vision helped lay the foundation for the organization’s success.
 Recognized for his expertise, Loren was appointed by South Dakota Governor Richard Kneip to serve on a special advisory committee for rural water systems under the Old West Regional Commission.
-Working with governors from neighboring states, Loren contributed to the planning and advancing of rural water infrastructure across the region.
+Working with governors from neighboring states, Loren contributed to the planning and advancement of rural water infrastructure across the region.
 Loren Paulsen passed away on December 23, 2018, in Flandreau, leaving behind a legacy of service and dedication to his community and state. |

 James FeeneyInducted November 13, 2024